ibm-cloud-docs/transit-gateway/about.md

 Connect {{site.data.keyword.cloud_notm}} classic infrastructure by using a GRE tunnel to a local transit gateway.

 This diagram shows a highly available GRE tunnel configuration.
 When you set up a GRE tunnel configuration, an availability zone must be specified.
-To make this highly available, you must set up two GRE tunnels with the same endpoints, but by using different availability zones.
+To make this use case highly available, you must set up two GRE tunnels with the same endpoints, but by using different availability zones.

 ![Connect by using a GRE tunnel](images/HA-GRE.png "Connect by using a High Availability GRE tunnel"){: caption="Figure 8.
 Connect networks using a High Availability GRE tunnel" caption-side="bottom"}